l0l0l0/KlipperScreen-Flsun-V400/README.md

 - Latest build of KlipperScreen
 - Z-Offset Calibration menu rearrangement
 - Added support for Endstops Phase Calibration
-- Some fixes and adjustements
+- Some fixes and adjustments

 ### Installation